luketeal/ecommerce_api/README.md

 4. Run `npm run seed` to seed the database.
 5. Run `npm start` to connect to the server

 Be sure to update your .env file with your username and password.
-An [example file is provided](.env.Example)
+An example file is provided.

 ## Usage
 Checkout this for [demo](https://youtu.be/7_poMw0Na0A) of the intended functionality and demonstration through Insomnia Core.